greyshirtguy/ProPresenter7-Proto/README.md

 In addition to the "usual disclaimers" that should obviously apply, please note the following:
 * _If you don't understand what you are doing with these files or you don't have a proven backup and recovery process, you may end up destroying your ProPresenter documents and configuration with no way to recover what you have lost._
 * __Do NOT contact Renewed Vision for support!__
-* _You might also destroy the computer itself, and all other computers on the your network (including the Pastor's Macbook)._
-* __Do NOT contact Renewed Vision for support!__
-* _It's possible you might even be responsible for the destruction of millions of other computers around the world and cause the building you are in to burn down._
+* _Who knows what else could go wrong if you don't understand how to correctly use these files - You might destroy the computer itself, and all other computers on your network (maybe even the Pastor's Macbook).
+It's possible you might even be responsible for the destruction of millions of other computers around the world and cause the building you are in to burn down.
+All kidding aside - be careful when changing ProPresenter files - mistakes can crash/break the application_
 * __Do NOT contact Renewed Vision for support!__